sikang99/grpc-example/README.md

 	$ client/client delete [id]
 	$ client/client list [age]

+## Roadmap

+- integrate client and server into one program

 ## History

 - 2015/05/02 : add code for server testing by client